iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ##### `KeySetJSON`

 The format of [KeySetJSON]($presentation-common) has been changed to reduce its size.
 Instead of containing an array of instance IDs it now contains a single compressed IDs string.
 See [CompressedId64Set]($core-bentley) for more details about compressing IDs.

-##### Changes to presentation rule specifications

-- Added ability to specify polymorphism at class level rather than specification level.

-  Previously polymorphism was specified at specification level using [ContentInstancesOfSpecificClassesSpecification.handleInstancesPolymorphically]($presentation-common) and [InstanceNodesOfSpecificClassesSpecification.arePolymorphic]($presentation-common) flags.
-They're now deprecated in favor of the new [MultiSchemaClassesSpecification.arePolymorphic]($presentation-common) attribute and act as default values if the new attribute is not specified.

-  The change allows [ContentInstancesOfSpecificClassesSpecification]($presentation-common) and [InstanceNodesOfSpecificClassesSpecification]($presentation-common) specify multiple classes with different polymorphism, if necessary.

-- Added ability to exclude some classes when creating content and hierarchies.

-  New optional attributes [ContentInstancesOfSpecificClassesSpecification.excludedClasses]($presentation-common) and [InstanceNodesOfSpecificClassesSpecification.excludedClasses]($presentation-common) have been added to specify classes that could be excluded.
-This provides a convenient way to describe what class instances should be excluded from content or hierarchy, e.g. `give me all bis.Element instances except bis.GeometricElement`.

 #### Changes to `Presentation` initialization in `@itwin/presentation-backend`